MethanePowered/MethaneKit/Apps/Tutorials/03-TexturedCube/README.md

 - [Shaders/TexturedCube.hlsl](Shaders/TexturedCube.hlsl)

 Tutorial demonstrates the following Methane Kit features additionally to demonstrated in [Hello Cube](../02-HelloCube):
-- Base user interface application implementing graphics UI overlay rendering
+- Use base user interface application for graphics UI overlay rendering
-- Creating 2D textures with data loaded data from images and creating samplers
+- Create 2D textures with data loaded data from images and creating samplers
-- Binding buffers and textures to program arguments and configuring argument modifiers
+- Bind buffers and textures to program arguments and configure argument access modifiers
 - SRGB gamma-correction support in textures loader and color transformation in pixel shaders

 ## Application and Frame Class Definitions